robaltan/Random_Maze_Solver/README.md

 # Random Maze Solver
 A Reinforcement Learning agent, programmed in Python, that utilizes Double Q-Learning, Prioritized Experience Replay Buffer, and Early Stopping to solve a random maze.
+This agent was able to solve the hardest mazeon Reinforcement Learning coursework @Imperial College London's Reinforcement Learning class, which is solved by a tiny fraction of the class.

 ## Required Libraries
 * PyTorch